Last Updated: 6-Mar-2021

 - Voila!
 Pick the best tool that got the highest score.
 No brainer!

+If you like Selenium and look for Selenium alternatives, check out this article: Best Alternatives to Selenium WebDriver.
 Hopefully, this weighted-decision method can help you pick the best software testing tool for automated testing.
+Feel free to leave a comment below.